Prasanta-Mondal76/fruit-vegetable-recognition/README.md

 ## Credits
-Developed by Prasanta Mondal — as a practical demonstration of AI in food classification and calorie estimation.
+This project was developed as a practical demonstration of how AI and ML can be used in food recognition and calorie estimation.
+Thanks to:

+`TensorFlow & Keras`
+`Streamlit`
+`Nutritionix API`